Last Updated: May 18, 2022

 This Backcountry Situation report provides the most up-to-date conditions for Yellowstone’s Backcountry.
-Conditions are listed by area, then trail.To avoid frustration, even if you are experienced with Yellowstone’s backcountry, please review our Camp in the backcountry webpage as process for obtaining a permit has changed for 2021.
+Conditions are listed by area, then trail.To avoid frustration, even if you are experienced with Yellowstone’s backcountry, please review our Camp in the backcountry webpage as the standard process has changed.
 Before heading out on the trail, make sure to review information about traveling safely in bear country, and familiarize yourself with our bear management areas.
 Depending on other activities you intend to pursue in the backcountry please reference our fishing, boating, and horse use regulations.

 Backcountry Permits are required for all overnight stays in the Backcountry.
-Backcountry Permit Offices are closed to in-person visits.
-Starting October 10th, Permits are only available Monday through Friday from 8:00 am to 4:00 pm.
-Permitting staff is not available on the weekends or holidays.
-Please plan accordingly.
-Please visit our Camp in the Backcountry page for specific information on how to obtain a backcountry permit.
+Please visit our Camp in the backcountry page for information on how to obtain a backcountry permit.

-The fishing season is currently open.
+The fishing season is currently closed.
+Fishing opens May 28th, 2022.
 Please visit the Catch a fish page for further information.

 Other than qualified service animals, pets are not allowed in the backcountry.